Intended Audience: Software developers with a novice-level understanding of Forth.

 Goal: Understand what

-retro-document is and why it is an integral part of the RetroForth ecosystem.
+retro-document is and why it is an integral part of

 When I first learned RetroForth I encountered a situation familiar to many language learners.
 Although I read the documentation and understood the syntax, I still did not know the commonly used built-in words and patterns of the language.